mateusz7988/CTF-Writeups/CyberApocalypse2023/PerfectSynchronization/Readme.md

     which allows a possible attacker to disclose patterns in our ciphered messages

 Bingo!
 This basically means that if we have for example letter "a" it will always be encoded as for example "dfc8a2232dc2487a5455bda9fa2d45a1", the same goes for "b" being for example "c87a7eb9283e59571ad0cb0c89a74379" and so on.
 If you take a look at the file **output.txt** you will see that there are indeed repeating patterns of characters.
 Try this combination in SublimeText: **ctrl + alt + H**.
 It will find all the occurences of the value and change them for the value of your choice.
 So what we need to do, is to find all occurrences of "dfc8a2232dc2487a5455bda9fa2d45a1" and count them, then find all occurrences of "305d4649e3cb097fb094f8f45abbf0dc" and count them and so on and so on...
 Of course we will use a simple script that will do this for us (the **output.txt** is 1500 lines long!!).
-For our purpose I wrote this script:
+For our purpose I wrote this script in python:

+    ''' python

     data = open("output.txt", 'r').readlines()
     lista = []
     db = {}